 [61.
 Deleted by No. 16 of 1990 s.
 33.]

-62. Reports as to the revocation or amendment of current approvals, permits or certificates, and appeals to the Minister
+62. Revocation or amendment of current approval etc., Commission to report to Minister; appeals to Minister

 (1) Where the Commission revokes or amends an approval, permit or certificate before the conclusion of the period for which it would otherwise have effect, the Commission, after having given an opportunity to the holder of the approval, permit or certificate to make submissions in relation to the matter and considered any submissions so made, shall make a report and recommendations to the Minister.